SocketClient#

 SocketFamily

-- set_local_address(address: SocketAddress | None = None) None #
+- set_local_address(address: SocketAddress | None = None) None#

 Sets the local address of the socket client.
 The sockets created by this object will bound to the specified address (if not

-) before connecting.This is useful if you want to ensure that the local side of the connection is on a specific port, or on a specific interface.
+None) before connecting.This is useful if you want to ensure that the local side of the connection is on a specific port, or on a specific interface.

 Added in version 2.22.